 Perched on a tiny end table in front of the Madrid, New Mexico Mine Shaft Museum, they, for the moment, aren’t gossiping loud enough that I can hear who they are roasting.

-These two could really tell me funny, but true, stories about mining in Madrid, Mew Mexico, before the hippies came.
+These two could really tell me, every day, funny, but true, stories about mining in Madrid, Mew Mexico, before and after the hippies came.

-Watching humans all day must be about as funny as it gets.
+Watching humans all day is as funny as it gets.

 State Road 14 takes you to Madrid,New Mexico, and to Cerrillos,New Mexico, if you stay on it.